 Efflorescence may appear on the surface of the concrete floors.
-Efflorescence is a white powder which is caused by salts in the concrete mix that are brought to the surface by the water in the concrete mix.
+Efflorescence is a white powder which is caused by salts in the concrete mix that are brought to the surface by water or moisture.
 It is cosmetic only and can be removed with a brush.
 Once the concrete has cured, it will likely stop appearing.
 However, an alternative water source could cause efflorescence to continue indefinitely.
 If this is the case, the alternate source of water should be identified and remedied.

 Maintaining the proper heat level in the basement is important in order to reduce moisture build-up.
-The minimum indoor temperature of 18°C at the outside design temperature should be maintained in this space.
+The minimum indoor temperature of 18°C should be maintained in this space at all times.
 Decreasing or deactivating the heat may result in cold floors, condensation, or mildew.